Tysonic/FlashCard/README.md

 react-naviation: for managing routing in the application react-redux && redux: for stage management
 @react-native-async-storage/async-storage: to act as local database for storage

+### platforms.
+This project should work fine both on android and ios, however it has only been tested on android